LAC-Tech/laterbase/README.md

 Maybe it's completely out of scope!
 Plus CQRS and all that.

-Or maybe couchDB map reduce views over events.
+Or maybe couchDB style map-reduce views over events.
 I feel like querying the actual event streams is going to be more useful when dealing with naturally eventful domains.

 ## Design specifications

 Laterbase should be a library - provide your own code for names of event roots, how to aggregate events, than it spins up a server.

 One LMDB env per aggregate root.
-IE a single LMDB env ha
+IE a single LMDB env has an event database as well as an aggregate one.

 Modelling the entire database as a grow only set, using delta states.
-Each aggregate would be a different database in LMDB.
-Or would it be an env?
-LMDB only has one writer per env.

 #### Snapshots